martinweihrauch/cryptomator.net/README.md

 ## Conclusion

-The Cryptomator.Net library provides powerful, standards-based encryption for files, compatible with the Cryptomator ecosystem.
+The Uvf.Net library provides powerful, standards-based encryption for files, compatible with the Uvf ecosystem.
 By following this documentation, you can integrate secure, client-side encryption into your .NET applications.